 In recent years, CBD has become the hottest new health food trend.
-With a slew of supposed benefits, it is said to combat everything from aging to anxiety to more serious conditions such as cancer and epilepsy and everything in between.
+With a slew of supposed benefits.
 Many believe CBD is a miracle and has made their quality of life much better, others are hesitant to get on board.
-Numerous people and maybe even you yourself question the legitimacy of these companies that have sprung up overnight.
+Numerous people and maybe even you question the legitimacy of these companies that have sprung up overnight.

 When shopping around for CBD products, any legitimate companies that stand behind their products will have lab reports for the consumer to read.
 Lab reports are also known as certificates of analysis or COA and contain a whole host of useful information about the content of the finished product.
 These COAs can be notoriously hard to read with tons of confusing terms and numbers.
 Do not worry!
 We are here to teach you how to read these important documents so you can be sure of what you are putting into your body.